How often should you change synthetic oil?

 Should I Use Synthetic Oil?

 In most cases, it’s more economical to use a full-synthetic oil in your vehicle.
-Kelly Blue Book reports that an oil and filter change using conventional/semi-synthetic oil will cost between $35 and $75, depending on your area.
-For synthetic oil, you should expect to pay more (anywhere from $65 to $125) but you make up some of the cost, since synthetic oil lasts longer and has to be changed less frequently.
+Kelly Blue Book reports that an oil and filter change using conventional/semisynthetic oil will cost between $35 and $75, depending on your area.
+For synthetic oil, you should expect to pay anywhere from $65 to $125, but you make up some of the cost since synthetic oil lasts longer and has to be changed less frequently.

-Almost any car with a gasoline engine can benefit from using synthetic oil (electric cars do not use any oil), with one exception: It’s not recommended for pre-1990 vehicles, or those that specifically require conventional motor oils.
+Since electric cars do not use any oil, almost any car with a gasoline engine can benefit from using synthetic oil, with one exception: It’s not recommended for pre-1990 vehicles or those that specifically require conventional motor oils.
 It’s best to consult your vehicle’s manual, as some newer models can only take full-synthetic motor oil.